ComradeBlaze/sigmamodlist/readme.md

 Occasionally I give it out when recommending mods to people and stuff.

-Links might be broken, will reformat later to use Modrinth whenever possible.

-Contact me if anything - @ComradeBlaze#5995
+Links might be broken, contact me if anything - @ComradeBlaze#5995

 **All mods are clientside and *should* work together.**
 *YMMV, but they work for me hey :3*